Arifmaulanaazis/QVS/README.md

 ### Workflow

+1. **Virtual Screening**
-1. **Load Receptor and Ligands**: Import the receptor structure and a list of ligand structures you wish to screen.
+   a. **Load Receptor and Ligands**
+      Import the receptor structure and a list of ligand structures you wish to screen.

-2. **Select AutoDock Vina Version**: Choose between V1.2.3 or V1.1.2 for the docking process.
+   b. **Select AutoDock Vina Version**
+      Choose between V1.2.3 or V1.1.2 for the docking process.
+   c. **Configure Docking Parameters**

-3. **Configure Docking Parameters**: Adjust parameters such as grid box size, exhaustiveness, and number of modes if necessary.
+      Adjust parameters such as grid box size, exhaustiveness, and number of modes if necessary.
+   d. **Run Screening**

-4. **Run Screening**: Initiate the screening process and monitor progress through the application's interface.
+      Initiate the screening process and monitor progress through the application's interface.
+   e. **Analyze Results**

-5. **Analyze Results**: Review docking scores, visualize binding poses, and export results for further analysis.
+      Review docking scores, visualize binding poses, and export results for further analysis.

-6. **Generate Reports**: Create comprehensive reports that summarize the screening outcomes, including tables and charts.
+2. **Metabolib**
+   a. **Search Database**
+      Input the plant Latin name, CID, or secondary metabolite name to search the database.
+   b. **Select Metabolite**
+      Choose a metabolite from the search results to view its details.
+   c. **ADMET Prediction**
+      Click on the selected metabolite to open a new window displaying ADMET data.
+Export search results to Excel if needed.

+3. **Smiles2Structure**
+   a. **Load SMILES List**
+      Select an Excel file containing the list of SMILES strings for the ligands you wish to prepare.
+   b. **Set Output Options**
+      Choose the output file formats (PDB, PDBQT, SDF, MOL, MOL2) and customization options like minimization method, energy, conformer count, and maximum repetition.
+   c. **Generate Structures**
+      Run the preparation process to generate 3D structures and 2D images, and optionally export the images to a Word document.

+4. **Molecular Dynamic**
+   a. **Prepare Input Files**
+      Use CHARMM-GUI or another third-party software to prepare the molecular dynamics simulation files.
+   b. **Load Prepared Files**
+      Input the folder/path containing the prepared files into the Molecular Dynamic menu of Q-VS.
+   c. **Run Simulation**
+      Start the molecular dynamics simulation using Gromacs 2021.5, and monitor progress until completion.

 ## Contributing